NexPlayer/TizenWebOS/gettingstarted.md

         total: 30 // Total number of chunks
     },
     title: 'Name of the Video', // Optional
-    trailer: boolean,//Optional, by default is set to false.
+    trailer: boolean,// Optional, by default is set to false.
 Set to true when a stream should be considered a trailer, false when not.
-    type_360: boolean, //Optional, determines if the video will be a 360° video.
+    type_360: '360 visualisation type' // Optional, 'equirectangular' or 'cubemap'.
     useDefaultControls: true, // Optional, allows usage of remote controller
     useDynamicThumbnails: false, // Optional, none of the following properties is required
     useNewRelicTracker: boolean,
     // By default is set to false.
 Set to true in order to use the tracker.
     // You need the tracker library in order to be able to use the tracker.
 Ask NexPlayer team for it.
     vast: 'URL with a VAST/VPAID/VMAP advertisement', // Optional
 ```

 ## Tizen Studio